Yogarine/bungie-sdk-php/docs/Api/TrendingApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$identifier = "identifier_example"; // string | The identifier for the entity to be returned.
+$identifier = 'identifier_example'; // string | The identifier for the entity to be returned.
 $trendingEntryType = 56; // int | The type of entity to be returned.

 try {